-- the appearance of the leg is causing distress
+- the appearance of your leg is causing you distress

 - ulcers or sores form

-- the fatty tissue under the skin hardens due to blood pressure from the vein (lipodermatosclerosis)
+- the fatty tissue under your skin hardens due to blood pressure from the vein, which is called lipodermatosclerosis

 - blood clots